 Malta officially ended its practice of automatic detention for migrants in 2015 following an outcry by advocacy groups and an EU court ruling that deemed it a violation of human rights.
 The country’s current policies mandate that arrivals be transferred to “Initial Reception Centers” (IRCs) where they undergo health screenings and age assessments before being released into what are called “open centers,” where migrants can come and go as they please, but outsiders are restricted from entering.
 Conditions in both types of facilities have been widely condemned as deplorable by rights groups.

-Dominik Kalweit, deputy executive director of the Malta-based NGO Kopin, notes that Malta’s Agency for the Welfare of Asylum Seekers (AWAS), has failed to increase its capacity or provide adequate human resources and staff training.
+Dominik Kalweit, deputy executive director of the Malta-based NGO Kopin, notes that Malta’s Agency for the Welfare of Asylum Seekers (AWAS), has not yet managed to increase its capacity or provide adequate human resources and staff training.
 The open centers, some of which are mere mobile metal containers, are in “dire need of refurbishment and upgrading,” he said, though he is hopeful because AWAS has assured him it is working on plans to implement infrastructural amendments.